Constipation and Encopresis

 Constipation and encopresis in children

-The BRICK (Bowel Retraining in Constipated Kids) clinic is a special clinic within the Division of Gastroenterology at Children’s Mercy Hospital dedicated to the care of children with constipation and encopresis.
-This clinic targets children 3 years and older who struggle with constipation and soiling, but are otherwise healthy.
+The BRICK (Bowel Retraining in Constipated Kids) clinic is a subspecialty clinic within the Division of Gastroenterology at Children’s Mercy dedicated to the care of children with constipation and encopresis.

 Symptoms associated with BRICK clinic

-Patients who are seen in the BRICK clinic have symptoms that include, but are not limited to: encopresis, stooling accidents, soiling, fecal/stool/bowel incontinence, constipation, large or hard stools, infrequent stools and/or stool withholding.
+Patients who are seen in the BRICK clinic have symptoms that include, but are not limited to: encopresis, stooling accidents, soiling, fecal/stool/bowel incontinence, constipation, large or hard stools, infrequent stools and stool withholding.

 Who can be seen in BRICK clinic?